How to prioritize tasks with Urgency–Importance Matrix in PRIZ Online Platform

 How did I do it?
 How did I manage my tasks in the most effective way?

-I used Urgency – Importance Matrix in conjunction with Round Robin Ranking tool.
+I used Urgency – Importance Matrix in conjunction with the Round Robin Ranking tool.

 Let’s dive into the details of tasks priority management and walk through this example step by step using PRIZ Guru Platform.